Features of long-term care insurance

 Death benefit

 The term "death benefit" sounds weird and insensitive.
-You pass away and your someone gets paid?
+You pass away, and someone gets paid?

 But it’s practical.
 During a difficult time for your family, your family or beneficiary receive a tax-free payout when you pass away.